Stratford–Okahukura line: Freight services

 Most freight was for the rural hinterland, but along the SOL there were coal mines near Ōhura and Tangarakau, and also sawmills.
 One freight train operated each weeknight each way along the line carrying freight between New Plymouth and Auckland, interchanging at Taumarunui.
-In recent years the deferred maintenance issues meant these services operated under heavy speed restrictions.
+In the late 1990s and early 2000s deferred maintenance issues meant these services operated under heavy speed restrictions.

-The SOL was upgraded in 1959–60, and a deviation and a new station building built at Stratford.

 In conjunction with the Marton - New Plymouth Line the SOL also provided an alternative route when the North Island Main Trunk was closed between Marton and Taumarunui.
 In 1953 the Tangiwai disaster closed the NIMT for a period.

 Mothballing

 The SOL suffered from a lack of investment and maintenance, leading to a number of speed restrictions being put in place.
 In July 2002 a fatal derailment occurred at Te Wera, and a number of other incidents also plagued operations.
 In November 2009 a serious partial derailment of a wagon occurred, damaging some 8 km of line preventing use by trains without repairs.
 KiwiRail describes the damage as covering 9.5 km of track.
 Following this KiwiRail decided to mothball the 144 km line, with rail freight now being routed through Palmerston North.
 Ideas for preserving the line emerged, with hopes that customers and investment could be found to return the line to full service.

 Adventure tourism operator Forgotten World Adventures reached an agreement with KiwiRail in 2012 to lease the line for their new venture using modified petrol rail carts for tourists to travel between the line's termini at Stratford and Okahukura, via a number of trip options, starting from Labour Weekend 2012.
 The 30-year lease makes the company responsible for the line's maintenance and access control but allows KiwiRail to use the line in emergencies and to resume control of the line depending on future circumstances and opportunities.
-The rail bridge over State Highway 4 at Okahukura has been removed making the track between the easternmost tunnel and Okahukura unusable.
+The rail bridge over State Highway 4 at Okahukura has been removed making the track between the rail cart station and Okahukura unusable.

 In 2019 the Rail & Maritime Transport Union revealed that a review of the line is being undertaken to assess the viability of reopening for "Fonterra and log traffic."
 In July KiwiRail CEO Greg Miller stated that a $40 million project to reopen the line was a priority.
 Minister of Transport Michael Wood announced the government's 10-year plan for rail investment on 6 May 2021.
 Some specific plans could include re-opening the Stratford to Okahukura line.